 TAICS members can receive special pricing on Certified Higher Education Professional (CHEP) courses offered through MaxKnowledge.
 The CHEP certification courses help career education institutions to enhance employee credentials and performance resulting in increased institutional effectiveness and student outcomes.
 Additionally, nationally certified faculty and staff set participating institutions apart in the career education sector.

-TAICS members receive timely updates and regular communications covering all the political, business, and higher education news impacting Tennessee schools.
+TAICS membership starts at $300.
+Members receive timely updates and regular communications covering all the political, business, and higher education news impacting Tennessee schools.

 The advocacy work of TAICS is tailored to the unique needs of schools in Tennessee.
-All TAICS members will receive regular communications related to legislative, regulatory, and political activities important to the sector in the state capital, as well as a complimentary subscription to Career Education Review magazine.
+All TAICS members will receive regular communications related to legislative, regulatory, and political activities important to the sector in the state capital.

 The ACES webinar series is available as a complimentary benefit to all ACES partners including members of Tennessee Association of Independent Colleges and Schools (TAICS).